moadh/Slack-GitKata/README.md

 * hit : what's the weather like in madrid ?

-2.3 Delete inadvertently the file util.js
+2.3 Delete "inadvertently" the file util.js
+* Delete util.js and add some modification to the author section of the readme file and then :
 ```
- git status
- git commit -a -m "remove unused file"
+ git commit -a -m "update README"
  git push origin
 ```

-* We will add some modification to the author section in the readme and push the change
+* We will add some other modification to the author section in the readme and push the change
 ```
-  git commit -a -m "remove unused file"
+  git commit -a -m "update README"
   git status
 ```